-The bill authorizes technical colleges and community colleges in Kansas to affiliate with state educational institutions or municipal universities, contingent upon approval from the state board of regents or the governing body of a municipal university, as well as a majority vote from the college's governing body.
+The bill authorizes technical colleges and community colleges in Kansas to affiliate with state educational institutions or municipal universities, contingent upon approval from the state board of regents or the governing body of a municipal university, and a majority vote from the college's governing body.
 This affiliation allows the colleges to change their official designations and transfers their powers and duties to the affiliating institution while ensuring that the affiliated colleges maintain oversight of their operations and funds.
-Additionally, the bill establishes an industry advisory board to align educational programs with industry needs and outlines provisions for the transfer of personnel and the handling of any existing bond indebtedness.
+Additionally, the bill establishes an industry advisory board for each technical college to provide input on program alignment with industry needs.

 Statutes affected: